raspberrypilearning/rpi-physical-connect-motor-controller/en/step_1.md

 - The motors can be connected into their terminal blocks anyway around, and the screws then tightened so that they are held securely in place.

-- The battery pack *must* be connected so that the red wire goes into port labeled UTN.
-The black wire goes into the port labeled GND.
+- The battery pack *must* be connected so that the red wire goes into port labelled UTN.
+The black wire goes into the port labelled GND.
 Make sure the battery pack is turned off as you do this.

 	![Board connected to power and motors](images/connect1.jpg)